 In 2009, our Southwest Fisheries Science Center Marine Turtle Genetics Program began research to sample and genotype hatchlings on Sandy Point.
 Project leads Kelly Stewart (The Ocean Foundation) and Peter Dutton (Southwest Fisheries Science Center), along with their research teams have sampled more than 60,000 hatchlings.

 These hatchling’s genetic “fingerprints” will be compared to those of first-time nesting females.
 A genetic match between a hatchling that left the nesting beach in a known year with a first-time nester will provide the first direct evidence of the age to maturity in leatherbacks.
+Results so far have not found a match for any of the first-time nesters sampled through 2018, however genetic kinship analysis can also identify family relationships, and suggests that at least four of these first-time nesters were born from nests that their mothers laid 10 years previously.
+If 10 years is the minimum age to maturity, then the first-time nesters sampled in 2019 and the current 2020 season are likely to be the first direct matches with the original hatchlings.

 More about Male Turtles